Best Free Tools for Startups 2026

 Category: CRM & sales

-• Contact management
+• Contact and company management

-• Email tracking
+• Email tracking and activity notifications

-• Meeting scheduling
+• Built-in meeting scheduling tools

 8. GitHub — Best Free Tool for Developers